SLAM-Lab/SANA-FE/tutorial/TUTORIAL.md

     python3 tutorial/dvs_challenge.py

 The script loads the convolutional kernel weights and generates the SNN.
+If running the script in Docker these weights are already included.
+If running the script on your own SANA-FE install, you will need to get the weights manually (see ```dvs_challenge.py``` for more information).
-Then, the script maps each layer of the SNN across one or more cores on Loihi.
-The script saves this mapped SNN in SANA-FE's format, and launches a simulation from the Python script with performance traces.
+The script maps each layer of the SNN across one or more cores on Loihi, saves this mapped SNN in SANA-FE's format, and launches a simulation from the Python script with performance traces.

 ## Challenge ##

-Now that we have showcased a real-world example, there is an open-ended
+Now that we have showcased a real-world example, there is an open-ended challenge using this application:
-challenge:

-Optimize the mapping of the DVS gesture SNN to Loihi cores to get the lowest power usage.
+Optimize the mapping of the DVS gesture SNN to Loihi cores to get the lowest Energy-Delay product (total energy * run-time)

 One quick way to try new mappings is by changing the number of cores each layer is mapped to (note that each core can only have 1024 neurons mapped to it).
 Notice how different mappings of neurons to cores produces different numbers.

-Otherwise, it is also possible to map neurons individually.
-By using a mix of profiling (using spike traces), it might be possible to optimize even further.

-SANA-FE can be used to rapidly explore design-spaces and mapping spaces.

 The end.